 But in a review of 28 studies analyzing the relationship between sperm DNA fragmentation and embryo quality, only 11 studies found a clear correlation between DNA damage in sperm and the genetic health or development of the embryo.
 In the remaining 17 studies, no relationship could be identified.

-In one study of IVF patients, couples in which the male partner had high levels of sperm DNA fragmentation were significantly more likely to experience miscarriage compared to couples in which the male partners had low DNA fragmentation rates (50% miscarriage rate vs. 16%).
-The same study also indicated that pregnancy rates were lower for high DFI patients.
+In one study of IVF patients, couples in which the male partner had high levels of sperm DNA fragmentation were significantly more likely to experience miscarriage compared to couples in which the male partners had low sperm DNA fragmentation rates (50% miscarriage rate vs. 16%).
+The same study also found that pregnancy rates were lower for high DNA fragmentation index patients.
 Researchers concluded that “high sperm DNA fragmentation can compromise ‘embryo viability,’ resulting in pregnancy loss.”

 In one study, 45% of male partners in cases of recurrent pregnancy loss had high sperm DNA fragmentation levels, compared to just 15% of the control group.
 In another, couples experiencing recurrent miscarriage were more likely to have male partners with high rates of sperm DNA damage.
 Researchers concluded that the genetic integrity of sperm was a “significant predictor for future [miscarriage] and infertility.”

 Because of the many factors that contribute to the development of disease, it’s complicated to conduct research into specific causes.
 Some experts believe that “loss of sperm DNA integrity not only impacts reproductive and psychological health of the infertile couple but also increases childhood disease burden,” and that healthy sperm DNA is essential for “the health and well being of the next generation.”
 But the links are difficult to make conclusively.

 A strong correlation has been found between the development of retinoblastoma, a childhood eye cancer, and DNA damage in paternal sperm.
-Researchers found that DFI levels were significantly higher in the sperm of fathers of children with retinoblastoma.
+Researchers found that DNA fragmentation index levels were significantly higher in the sperm of fathers of children with retinoblastoma.

 There are a few possible ways that sperms’ genetic material becomes damaged, and it can happen at several points in the process of producing and storing sperm.

 But this process also has the potential to introduce damage.
-Firstly, it’s quite a large amount of genetic material that needs to be compacted tightly within the nucleus of the sperm; it’s possible that this twisting could cause physical breaks in the DNA.
+Firstly, it’s quite a large amount of genetic material that needs to be compacted tightly within the nucleus of the sperm.
+It’s possible that this twisting could cause physical breaks in the DNA.

 Free radicals, also known as reactive oxygen species (ROS), are unstable molecules produced as natural byproducts of daily life.
 At low levels, ROS are not typically damaging and may even be useful to cells.
 But if left unchecked, free radicals can cause damage to other molecules inside our cells, such as DNA.
 This damage is known as “oxidative stress.”

 On the other hand, if levels of antioxidants are too low, possibly due to a poor diet, they won’t be able to adequately counteract free radicals.

 Apoptosis is programmed cell death that’s part of normal growth and development.
 Think of it as a “self-cleaning” mechanism that eliminates unnecessary, damaged, or infected cells from the body.
 Though apoptosis involves the death of cells, it’s beneficial and important for the health of the overall organism.
 A cell that’s been marked for “deletion” can be identified by the presence of a specific protein, Fas, that induces apoptosis.

 If the body is constantly cleaning out faulty cells, how do sperm cells with DNA damage make it into the semen?
 It seems that, sometimes, the body can recognize sperm with DNA damage and “earmark” them with Fas, but the process gets interrupted somewhere along the way, and damaged sperm are able to escape.
 This is known as abortive apoptosis.

 For example, if the DNA within sperm is not packaged correctly, it’s more vulnerable to oxidative stress.
-Too-low levels of antioxidants allow that oxidative stress to damage sperm, and finally, the body fails to completely eliminate these damaged cells.
+Too-low levels of antioxidants allow oxidative stress to damage sperm, and finally, the body fails to completely eliminate these damaged cells.

 Research indicates that increasing age is associated with increased sperm DNA fragmentation, and the increase becomes especially significant for men in their late 40s and early 50s.
-One study of over 2,500 subjects found that while men under age 30 had an average DNA fragmentation index of 35.6%, men over 50 had an average DFI of 47.7, a level that is likely to come with impacts on fertility.
+One study of over 2,500 subjects found that while men under age 30 had an average DNA fragmentation index of 35.6%, men over 50 had an average DNA fragmentation index of 47.7, a level that is likely to come with impacts on fertility.

 Another study of 2,681 male patients in Chile found a similar result: men over the age of 50 were more than four times more likely to present sperm DNA fragmentation than men under 30.

 Why does this happen?
 There are several hypotheses.
 With age, cells are less able to repair their own DNA damage, possibly resulting in the production of sperm with increased damage.
 Additionally, as men age, they accumulate DNA damage in their testes, as well (thanks to oxidative stress), which is believed to impact the sperm cells created.

-Cigarette smoking is a known cause of exposure to many damaging chemicals (such as cadmium and nicotine) as well as increased oxidative stress.
+Cigarette smoking is a known cause of exposure to many damaging chemicals, such as cadmium and nicotine, as well as increased oxidative stress.
 Several studies have found that smokers have increased levels of sperm DNA fragmentation, and that the level of DNA damage is correlated with how long the patient has been a smoker and how many cigarettes they smoke.

 In one study of infertility patients, researchers found that the percentage of sperm with abnormal DNA condensation was significantly higher among smokers than non-smokers, and that the abnormalities were proportional to both the number of cigarettes smoked per day and the duration of smoking.

 In another study, researchers found that of four patient groups — a control group, an alcohol-drinking group, a cigarette-smoking group, and a drinking/smoking group — the two groups with smoking patients exhibited the highest average levels of sperm DNA fragmentation.

 Cancer treatments such as chemotherapy and radiation are life-saving, but may have the side effect of impacting fertility.

-Research in male rats demonstrates that the chemotherapy medications most often used for testicular cancer are associated with an increase in sperm DNA damage.
-A case study of a human cancer patient presented a similar impact, revealing a substantial increase in sperm DNA damage after 8 weeks of chemotherapy treatment for leukemia, and persisted nearly a year later.
+Research in male rats demonstrates that the chemotherapy medications most often used for testicular cancer are associated with an increase in sperm DNA fragmentation.
+A case study of a human cancer patient presented a similar impact, revealing a substantial increase in sperm DNA fragmentation after 8 weeks of chemotherapy treatment for leukemia that persisted nearly a year later.

-Some men who undergo radiation will experience a temporary drop in fertility that recovers in the years following treatment; for others who undergo higher doses of radiation, sperm production may stop permanently.
-It’s been demonstrated in lab experiments that exposure to radiation creates a dose-dependent increase in DNA damage in sperm.
+Some men who undergo radiation will experience a temporary drop in fertility that recovers in the years following treatment.
+For others who undergo higher doses of radiation, sperm production may stop permanently.
+It’s been demonstrated in lab experiments that exposure to radiation creates a dose-dependent increase in sperm DNA fragmentation.